DemianWright/io_scene_blb/README.md

 Round vertex normals to the user-defined floating point value precision.
 If disabled normals will be written as accurately as possible but extraneous zeros will still be removed.
 (Default: False)

 #### Custom Definition Tokens ####
 Allows you to specify the definition tokens the exporter uses.
 Shows additional settings when selected.
-See *Defining Tokens* below for more information.
+See [Definition Tokens](#definition-tokens) for more information.
 (Default: False)

 #### Terse Mode ####
 When enabled does not write optional lines to the .BLB file such as the lines marking the different quad sections.
 Using this option is not recommended as it makes the .BLB file harder to read and understand.
 Although the file is shorter, the difference in file size is negligible.
 (Default: False)